Hammered Donut Earrings

 About the Class

-This class will teach you how to make not one but two pairs of lovely earrings!
-And even better, these earrings use only small amounts of scrap silver left over from other projects.
+This class will teach you how to make not one but two pairs of lovely earrings, all from small pieces of scrap silver left over from other projects.

-This class is part of a series teaching you all the basic but essential silversmithing skills that you need to create beautiful jewellery.
-You can choose to enrol on this class separately or on the whole Silversmithing for Beginners course bundle and access the full series of classes.
+This class is part of a series teaching you all the basic but essential jewellery making skills that you need to create beautiful jewellery.
+You can choose to enrol on this class separately or on the whole Beginners Jewellery Making course bundle and access the full series of classes.

 If you need any extra help as you work your way through the classes do join us over on The Jeweller's Bench Café group over on Facebook - the perfect place to ask for advice and to show off what you've been making.